-Baseline Hazardous Waste Generator Requirements Key Differences for Manag ement as a Universal Waste VSQG SQG LQG Small Quantity Handler of Universal Waste Large Quantity Handler of Universal Waste Employee Training None Generator must ensure that all employees are thoroughly familiar with proper waste handling and emergency procedures relevant to their responsibilities during normal facility operations and emergencies.
+Baseline Hazardous Waste Genera tor Requirements Key Differences for Management as a Universal Waste vsqg sqg LQG Small Quantity Handler of Universal Waste Large Quantity Handler of Universal Waste Employee Training None Generator must ensure that all employees are thoroughly familiar with proper waste handling and emergency procedures relevant to their responsibilities during normal facility operations and emergencies.
 Training program required for all employees with HW management duties.
 Training program must be documented, and records kept for each employee.
 Annual refresher training is required.
 Small quantity handlers of universal waste must inform all employees who handle or have responsibility for managing universal waste.
 The information must describe proper handling and emergency procedures appropriate to the type(s) of universal waste handled at the facility.
 Large quantity handlers of universal waste must ensure that all employees are thoroughly familiar with proper waste handling and emergency procedures, relative to their responsibilities during normal facility operations and emergencies.
 Transportation None A hazardous waste generator shall not transport, offer its hazardous waste for transport or otherwise cause its hazardous waste to be sent to a facility that is not a designated facility (as defined in 40 CFR 260.10) or not otherwise authorized to receive the generator's hazardous waste.
-Containers must be labeled with specific hazardous waste language and in compliance with DOT hazardous materials requirements Hazardous waste may only be transported by a registered hazardous waste transporter The generator must placard the transportation vehicle with the appropriate DOT placard. universal waste to a place oth handler, a destination facility, If a universal waste handler sessite, the handler becomes a un those self-transportation active transporter requirements of 4 Prior to sending a shipment of universal waste handler, the o the receiving handler agrees to through one), that has not yet universal waste may still be m site in North Carolina, but woo hazardous waste (or by any ot If-transports universal waste off- niversal waste transporter for rities and must comply with the 0 CFR 273 subpart D. Funiversal waste to another riginating handler must ensure to receive the shipment. ut of North Carolina, to a state (or adopted the regulations, the anaged as a universal waste on- uld need to be transported as a her state requirements) until the he waste travels through) adopts Disposal A hazardous waste gene transport, offer its haza transport or otherwise of waste to be sent to a far designated facility (as d 260.10) or not otherwis receive the generator's rdous waste for cause its hazardous cility that is not a efined in 40 CFR e authorized to Universal waste handlers are taking universal waste to a p waste handler, a destination In most cases, universal wast disposed.
-A "destination facility" is a period. prohibited from sending or lace other than another universal facility, or a foreign destination. we must be recycled and not
+Containers must be labeled with specific hazardous waste language and in compliance with DOT hazardous materials requirements Hazardous waste may only be transported by a registered hazardous waste transporter The generator must placard the transportation vehicle with the appropriate DOT placard. universal waste to a place other handler, a destination facility, If a universal waste handler sesite, the handler becomes a unthose self-transportation active transporter requirements of 4.
+Prior to sending a shipment of universal waste handler, the outher ecceiving handler agrees to the receiving handler agrees to through one), that has not yet universal waste may still be musite in North Carolina, but wou hazardous waste (or by any ot off-transports universal waste off- niversal waste transporter for vities and must comply with the 0 CFR 273 subpart D. I universal waste to another originating handler must ensure or receive the shipment. ut of North Carolina, to a state (or adopted the regulations, the anaged as a universal waste on- uld need to be transported as a her state requirements) until the the waste travels through) adopts Disposal - A hazardous waste gene transport, offer its haza transport or otherwise of waste to be sent to a far designated facility (as de 260.10) or not otherwis receive the generator's rdous waste for cause its hazardous cility that is not a efined in 40 CFR e authorized to Universal waste handlers are taking universal waste to a p waste handler, a destination In most cases, universal wast disposed.
+A "destination facility" is a permanent. prohibited from sending or lace other than another universal facility, or a foreign destination.
+The must be recycled and not

-When hazardous waste is disposed, it must go to a permitted or interim status hazardous waste treatment, storage, or disposal facility A facility that recycles recyclable materials without storing (processes within 24 hours) them before they are recycled must comply with specific conditions including notifying the HWS of this activity, use a hazardous waste manifest, meet hazardous waste air emission requirements, and complete a biophial report biennial report.
+When hazardous waste is disposed, it must go to a permitted or interim status hazardous waste treatment, storage, or disposal facility HWS of this activity, use a hazardous waste manifest, meet hazardous waste air emission requirements, and complete a biennial report. go to a permitted or interim status hazardous waste treatment, storage, or (processes within 24 hours) them before they are recycled must comply with specific conditions including notifying the HWS of this activity, use a hazardous waste manifest, meet hazardous waste air emission requirements, and complete a